cse442-at-ub/cse442-semester-project-marshmallow-o-smash/README.md

-UB North Campus Navigation
+UB North Campus Navigation:

 We are trying to help those who are new to UB to utilize UB North Campus's tunnels to get around.

-Getting Started
+Getting Started:

 Go to https://www-student.cse.buffalo.edu/CSE442-542/2020-spring/cse-442t/

-Built With
+Built With:

 OpenStreetMap API

-Versioning
+Versioning:

 For the versions available, see the tags on this repository.

-Acknowledgments
+Acknowledgments:

 Contributors to OpenStreetMap.